mozilla/data-docs/src/datasets/buildhub.md

 which can help you understand what changes went into a specific version of the product you see in telemetry.

-A view of the Buildhub database is exposed as `mozdata.telemetry.buildhub2`.
+Buildhub data is exported to BigQuery as it becomes available (generally very soon after our software is released) at `mozdata.telemetry.buildhub2`.

 The `build` column contains a struct value that matches the structure of the `buildhub.json` files